 BWA-MEM.
-BWA-MEM 's mapping quality calculation depends on, among other factors, (a) the best alignment's score, (b) the second-best alignment's score, (c) the number of alignments "tied" for second-best, (d) the number of aligned bases (i.e. excluding any soft-clipped bases), (e) the percent identity, summarized across the aligned bases, (f) the
+BWA-MEM 's mapping quality calculation depends on, among other factors, (a) the best alignment's score, (b) the second-best alignment's score, (c) the number of alignments "tied" for second-best, (d) the number of aligned bases (i.e. excluding any

-Following are the unpaired features we output in the modified version of BWA-MEM
+Following is a list of the unpaired features output in the modified version of BWA-MEM: